-Consumption: in the Grand Est region, the crisis has changed the habits of cross-border workers
+Consumption: In the Grand-Est region, the crisis has changed the habits of cross-border workers

 Béatrice Siadou-Martin, University of Montpellier; Colette Grandmontagne, University of Lorraine; Hélène Yildiz, University of Lorraine; Mathias Boquet, University of Lorraine; Nicolas Dorkel, University of Lorraine and Rachid Belkacem, University of Lorraine